Picture Gallery> Derbyshire Pictures Index> This page

 The early 1830s engraving of St. Martin's Church (above) shows what the building was like before the Victorian restoration of 1868-9.
 Stephen Glover, writing about Alfreton in 1833, provided the following brief history to accompany the image.

-The church had been built for a population two thirds less than that of the 1860s.
-The interior was filled with "cumbrous piles of carpentry"; pews were of every shape and size and there were various galleries, presumably to try to accommodate everyone[2].
+St. Martin's had been built to cater for a population two thirds less than that of the town in the late 1860s.
+By then the interior was filled with "cumbrous piles of carpentry"; pews were of every shape and size and there were various galleries, presumably to try to accommodate all the worshipers[3].
+One of these, added in the previous century, could only be reached by a staircase (see top image), "and being packed closely up to a skylight in the roof, it long rejoiced in the euphonious appellation of the cucumber frame"![4]
+Something had to be done.

+The church was to be greatly enlarged, given a new roof and some of the original windows were incorporated into the bigger building.
 The architects of the 1868-9 design were Messrs.
 Hine and Son of Nottingham, with the work contracted to Messrs.
 C. Wright and R. Johnson of Nottingham, supervised by Mr Alfred Appleton of Derby (the Clerk of Works).
-The church was greatly enlarged, given a new roof and some of the original windows were incorporated into the bigger building.
+Pine benches were added, as well as a new stone font and an oak lectern[4].
 The sacrarium floor was covered with Minton tiles and the church was "warmed by one of Boulton's furnaces for the circulation of warm air".
 There was also a new organ, built by Mr. C. Brindley of Sheffield.
-St. Martin's was re-opened by the Bishop of Lichfield on Thursday 5 August 1869, with many local clergy in attendance[2].
+St. Martin's was re-opened by the Bishop of Lichfield on Thursday 5 August 1869, with many local clergy in attendance[3].

 Church